mesonbuild/meson/docs/markdown/Gnome-module.md

 * `install_dir`: (*Added 0.37.0*) location to install the header or bundle depending on previous options
 * `install_header`: (*Added 0.37.0*) if true, install the header file
-* `source_dir`: a list of subdirectories where the resource compiler should look up the files, relative to the location of the XML file
+* `source_dir`: a list of directories where the resource compiler should look up the files

 Returns an array containing: `[c_source, header_file]` or `[gresource_bundle]`